ProjectHackernewsGroup04/Documentation/FinalReport.md

 ### 1.4.
 Software Design

-After we got our project, we investigated how we could implement the project and what programming language and tools we could use for meet the success criterias.
+After we got our project, we investigated how we could implement the project and what programming language and tools we could use to meet the success criterias.
 We have a SRS (Software Requirement Specification) document, that list all functional and nonfunctional requirements, and now we will start designing our HackerNews clone.
-Before we can start design, we have to investigate and analyse HackerNews website to get all informations we can about data model, API documentation and how they designed their system.
+Before we can start the design, we have to investigate and analyse HackerNews website to get all information about data model, API documentation and how they designed their system.

 We are aiming that our project should look similar in design and functionality as HackerNews